artanzand/object_detection_tensorRT/README.md

-# object_detection_tensorRT
+# Object Detection with TensorRT
-Implementation of real-time object detection with TensorRT
+Implementation of real-time object detection with TensorRT.
+The architecutre used for the object detection inference is MobileNet-v2.